Best Smart Pet Collars 2025: GPS + Health

 Tractive GPS LTE

-Lightweight tracker with live mode, virtual fences, and simple activity goals for dogs and cats.
+Lightweight tracker with Live Mode, virtual fences, and simple activity goals for dogs and cats.

 Pros

-• Live tracking and safe zone alerts
+• Responsive safe zone alerts

-• Beginner friendly app
+• Beginner-friendly app

 Cons